MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-web-apps.md

 > [!NOTE]
 >
 > * Only the desktop versions of Microsoft&nbsp;Edge and Google Chrome are supported.
-> * Use of Freemium or guest accounts isn't supported.
+> * Use of Freemium or guest accounts is not supported.

 You can also add link unfurling for the links shared through Share to Teams button hosted in web app, personal app or tab.
 For more information, see [link unfurling](~/messaging-extensions/how-to/link-unfurling.md).